 - Help you decide if you need to call your doctor or go to the emergency room

 You may also need a home test if:

 You can buy the meter over the counter at a drugstore.
 There are several types, but they work in pretty much the same way: You blow into the mouthpiece as hard and as fast as you can, and the meter gives you a number that tells how well your lungs are working.

 Your doctor can help you choose the meter that’s right for you.
 Your doctor or your nurse also can make sure that you’ve got the hang of using the meter.
 When you do, you’ll start by figuring out your personal best reading.
 That’s the one you get when you feel fine and don’t have symptoms.

-If you’re doing fine most of the time and your asthma isn’t causing trouble, your doctor may say you don’t need to use the meter every day.
+If you’re doing fine most of the time and your illness doesn’t cause much trouble, your doctor may say you don’t need to use the meter every day.
 Every few days may be enough.
-But if your asthma acts up, you may need to test yourself several times a day.
+But if your condition worsens, you may need to test yourself several times a day.